Control Eight Sleep pods (status, temperature, alarms, schedules).

 72%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a concise, well-structured skill that efficiently communicates the basics of the eightctl CLI.
-Its main weakness is incomplete actionability—parameterized commands like alarm create, schedule create, and base angle lack argument syntax or examples, which would leave Claude guessing at the correct invocation.
-The safety notes are present but could be more specific about verification steps.
+This is a concise, well-structured skill that efficiently covers the basics of the eightctl CLI tool.
+Its main weakness is incomplete actionability—while simple commands are clear, more complex operations (alarm creation, schedule management) lack argument formats or examples.
+The safety notes are present but could be better integrated into a workflow.

 Suggestions